-Convince the introverts: organising in-office time for your remote workers
+Convince the introverts: organising in-office time for your remote workers.

 The thought of remote workers returning to a traditional office setting, even for a single day, often meets with scepticism and reluctance.
 However, a well-planned and purpose-driven office day can offer surprising benefits that enhance team dynamics, boost productivity, and rejuvenate company culture.